Updated: Jul 21, 2021

 Shockwave treatment is done about once a week and may stretch to anything between three to six weeks, depending on how soon positive results are encountered.
 Some mild discomfort may arise from the treatment itself, but that may last for anything between 4 to 5 minutes.
 The intensity can also be adjusted to keep the therapy a comfortable experience.

 Anyone suffering from soft tissue injuries can benefit from shockwave therapy.
 Athletes can benefit most from this therapy.
 A physiotherapist will assess your condition on your first visit to him.
 He is the one who will assess your situation and decide that you are an appropriate patient to undergo shockwave therapy.
 He will instruct you about your condition and the treatment.
 He will also advise you on what more you can do in conjunction with this treatment.

 Other Benefits of Shockwave Therapy are:

-· Treatments success rate equal to or greater than surgery.
+· The success rate of treatment is either equal to or greater than surgery.

-· New research shows that it can have a positive affect on acute pain
+Fresh new research has proven that shockwave therapy can have a positive effect on acute pain.

 Parkway Back and Foot Clinic utilizes Shockwave therapy to provide relief from pain and increase mobility.